Jesparzarom/Flask-Deta/docs/index.md

     <img src="images/flaskdeta.png" width=100%/>
 </a>

-## Version 0.1.1
+## Version 0.2.0
-> ⚠️ This is the initial version 0.1.1 and is currently in the alpha stage.
-It is not recommended for professional production use.
+> ⚠️ This is the initial version 0.2.0 and is currently in the alpha development stage.
+It is not recommended for production use.

 ---